Aricwithana/DOMLauncher/README.md

 Folder within the SD CARD folder, just copy stuff to your sdcard AFTER you launch the app the first time.

+HELP WANTED:
+Since my background is not in Java, I am looking for people that would like to optimize and tweak the Cordova Plugins.

 -Aricwithana